Vanille-N/wallrnd/README.md

 ## Recommended setup (executable `wallrnd`)

-* `cargo install wallrnd --features set-wallpaper`
+* `cargo install wallrnd --features set-wallpaper,nice`

 * Make a copy of `setup/wallrnd.toml` and adjust the settings to your liking

-* Make a new Crontab entry: `* * * * * nice -n 20 -- wallrnd --config /path/to/wallrnd.toml --image /tmp/wallpaper.svg --set`
+* Make a new Crontab entry: `* * * * * wallrnd --config /path/to/wallrnd.toml --image /tmp/wallpaper.svg --set --nice`

-Thanks to [`nice`](https://en.wikipedia.org/wiki/Nice_(Unix)) giving the program a very low priority, it can run in the background without issue.

-It will soon be possible to achieve the same without `nice`.
+The `--nice` option causes `wallrnd` to lower its priority as soon as launched, which prevents the user from experiencing a short delay each time a new wallpaper is generated.

 ## Recommended setup (executable `prototype/prototype.py`)